ExpediaDotCom/haystack-tables/README.md

-##Architecture
+## Architecture

 ![Architecture](./docs/images/Haystack_Tables.png)

-##How to use?
+### Getting Started?
 Launch the table-allocator dropwizard app that exposes endpoint for creating and listing the views.
-The allocator uses kubernetes for resource allocation by default.
+The allocator uses kubernetes for running parquet-writers by default.
 If you are using minikube, make sure it is running and current k8s context points to it.

-### Create a new view:
+##### Create a new view:

 ```
 curl -XPOST -H "Content-Type: application/json" -d '